Anatolian Seljuk architecture: General characteristics

 The Anatolian Seljuks ruled a territory that was multi-ethnic and only newly settled by Muslims.
 As a result, their architecture was eclectic and incorporated influences from other cultures.
 The fluidity of society on the frontier of the Islamic world, along with the fact that the Seljuks enjoyed only a short period of stable rule before the Mongol invasion, prevented them from developing a unified "imperial" style of architecture.
 While Konya was a vibrant center of patronage in the early 13th century, it did not necessarily impose its own artistic styles on other cities.
 Instead, architecture across Anatolia was strongly influenced by the creativity of local craftsmen and by mobile workshops of artisans who travelled the region in search of patrons.

+In general, Seljuk architecture combined forms and techniques from Byzantine, Armenian, and Georgian architecture with those of Iran, Syria, Iraq and Central Asia.
 Seljuk architecture was influenced by Armenian architecture due to the employ of Muslim architects originating from historical Armenia and of Armenian architects and masons.
 Persian influences also continued to have a strong effect.
-In general, Seljuk architecture combined forms and techniques from Byzantine, Armenian, and Georgian architecture with those of Iran, Syria, Iraq and Central Asia.
-The influence of other cultures on the Anatolian Seljuks can also be seen by the use of spolia in their architecture.
-There are examples of Anatolian Seljuk architecture using spolia material in visible places in public buildings located at the centers and entrances of cities, such as at the Atabey Ertokuş Madrasa in Atabey (Isparta Province).
-The high quality of spolia in certain cases, combined with prevalent laws that prevented important public buildings from being demolished, contributed to preserving elements of ancient architectural traditions.
+The influence of other cultures on the Anatolian Seljuks can also be seen by their use of spolia.
+There are examples of Anatolian Seljuk architecture using spolia material quite visibly in public buildings located at the centers and entrances of cities, such as at the Atabey Ertokuş Madrasa in Atabey (in southwestern Turkey).
+The high quality of spolia in certain cases, combined with earlier Byzantine laws that prevented important public buildings from being demolished, contributed to preserving elements of ancient architectural traditions.